Create an Azure Search service in the portal

 - In the left-navigation pane, select Settings > Scale.

-- Use the slidebar to add Replicas or Partitions.
+- Use the slidebar to add resources of either type.

 Each tier has different limits on the total number of Search Units allowed in a single service (Replicas * Partitions = Total Search Units).